Operator Shifting for General Noisy Matrix Systems: Monte Carlo Estimation

-Note that $\rhs_i$ and $\vc{q}_i$ do not necessarily have to be normal -- they must just have the same auto-correlation as the normal distributions specified.
+Note that $\rhs_i$ and $\vc{q}_i$ do not necessarily have to be normal -- they must just have the same second moment matrix as the normal distributions specified.
 For good measure, one might also threshold the above expression to guarantee $\hat{\augFac} \geq 0$.
 Finally, one can now estimate the true solution to the system \cref{eq:base_system} via